 Acidity is a second of the natural taste stimulations experienced when eating confectionery.
 Citric acid, lactic acid, and tartaric acid for creating and acids sensations in sweets.
 Their effect on taste sensation is related to pH value acidity.
 Their use in the food industry has secondary benefits of preservation and resistance to microorganisms.

-Class of confectionery products based on ERH of confectionery products
+Class of Confectionery Products based on ERH of Confectionery Items

 ERH is known as equilibrium relative humidity.
 Water activity is expressed as a unit whereas ERH is expressed as %.
 ERH is inversely proportion to the components in solution when expressed as a molecular concentration in the syrup.
 An increase in the molecular concentration in varies phases will lower the ERH value.
 Whereas humectants can be used to minimize the rate of moisture change while a product is being held on the store.
 These include sorbitol, glycerol and various glucose syrups.